 Make More Of Mobile Marketing In 2020

 The conversation about whether mobile marketing is important has reached a conclusion.
 Yes, it is.
-However, the question remains how to best utilise mobile marketing in your digital strategy.
+However, the question remains how to best utilize mobile marketing in your 2020 digital strategy.

 Mobile statistics underpin that mobile devices are being used more than ever to access the internet.
 But statistics can be deceiving.
 The important metrics to note are how consumers behave online when using various devices.

 Data shows that half the world access the internet on mobile devices.
 In the US, 51% of digital media is being consumed by mobile users compared to 42% on desktop PC’s.
 What is not clear is what mobile users are doing online.